AbdulMoizQureshi-2640/LGMVIP-Web-Task-2/README.md

-# To-Do List Web App
+# Student Registration Form

-A simple, interactive to-do list web application to help you manage your tasks efficiently.
+A simple web application for student registration, allowing users to input and submit their details.

 ## Demo